 Sometimes my infertile wife and I argued over whether to pursue treatments or not because that alone creates uncertainty.
-There was no assurance that she will bear a child in just a couple of treatments or medications.
+There was no assurance that she would bear a child in just a couple of treatments or medications.
 Thus, that whole option seemed like a total waste of effort and money.
 We also considered going straight to adoption.
 But the process alone is exhausting and too overwhelming to handle.

 Insights And Takeaway

 At some point, my infertile wife developed inferiority.
 She lost all the courage and motivation to work through this infertility issue.
-And even if she tried and said that she was okay and that she already accepted the complication and impossibility of having a child, what she was showing was different.
-She was never a happy person anymore, and that makes me feel so anxious and depressed.
-It came to a point where both of us somehow feel the need to let go of each other because of the pressure buildup inside the house.
+And even if she tried and said that she was okay and already accepted the complication and impossibility of having a child, what she was showing was different.
+She was never a happy person anymore, and that made me feel so anxious and depressed.
+It came to a point where both of us somehow felt the need to let go of each other because of the pressure buildup inside the house.
 Unfortunately, we are still holding on and trying to move on for good.